William Collier (colonist): In Plymouth Colony

 Collier resided in Duxbury and in 1649/50 he deeded ten acres of land in Duxbury to "my kinsman William Clark", which may refer to him being a relative of his wife Jane.

 On 7 June 1653, his wife Mrs. Jane Collier made a claim on behalf of her grandchild, the wife of Nathaniel Warren.

 Thomas Prence, known as that "Terrour to evill doers", as written by Nathaniel Morton, was not known for being lenient towards Quakers.
 Two of them were Arthur and Henry Howland, brothers of Mayflower passenger and Assistant John Howland.
 About December 22, 1657, Collier and Capt.
-Josiah Winslow, sent Constable John Philips of Marshfield to a Quaker meeting at Arthur Howland's house in Marshfield, Massachusetts to arrest the Quaker leader, Robert Huchin.
+Josiah Winslow, sent Constable John Philips of Marshfield to a Quaker meeting at Arthur Howland's house in Marshfield, Massachusetts, to arrest the Quaker leader, Robert Huchin.
 But as Philips reported, he could not arrest Huchin as he was being hindered by Howland, who told the Constable "hee would have either a sword or gun in the belly of him".
 Ironically, ten years later Arthur Howland Jr. the son of Arthur, would marry Thomas Prence's daughter Elizabeth.

 On December 2, 1661, Collier of Duxbury, Gentleman, with the consent of Mrs. Jane Collier, sold all his house and land that he was living on in Duxbury to Benjamin Bartlett, who was not to enter into possession until the death of both William and Jane Collier.

 Family of William Collier

-Collier married Jane Clark at St. Olave Parish in Southwark on May 16, 1611 and had thirteen children.
+Collier married Jane Yates Clark, daughter of Henry Yates and wife Alice (maiden name unknown) (d.
+Hingham, Norfolk, April 11, 1602), at St. Olave Parish in Southwark on May 16, 1611, and had thirteen children.
 Many of those children died young, and they only had four daughters with them in Plymouth Colony.
 Jane died after June 28, 1666.
 Her burial place is unknown.
+Her sister Mary Clark (d.
+Hingham, Massachusetts, June 22, 1681) married Edward Gilman (Caston, Norfolk, April 20, 1587 - Exeter, New Hampshire, June 22, 1655) and had issue.

 Children of William and Jane Collier: